No products in the cart!

 Designers often wonder whether to use Serif or San Serifs for maximum accessibility.
 If web accessibility is your ultimate goal, San serif family is the obvious choice since serif fonts include additional flourishes and decorative strokes, that hinder visibility for visually impaired audience.
 Especially if the font size is small, serif Letters may run together, even touching each other in smaller sizes.
 However, serif fare better for headings due to the large font size.
 Examples of basic and unadorned fonts include Times New Roman, Verdana, Arial, Tahoma, Helvetica, Andika, Trebuchet MS, Calibri, and Lucida Sans.

-In order to ensure web accessibility, avoid using fancy or handwritten fonts or even fonts that only have one character case available.
+In order to ensure web design accessibility, avoid using fancy or handwritten fonts or even fonts that only have one character case available.
 Ornamented typeface families may appear visually appealing due to their unusual shapes, subtle curves, and artistic features, but legibility often goes out the window when you use specialty fonts.
 Moreover, some fonts claim to help one particular disability or another, such as dyslexia, low vision or other impairments, but may still prove to be difficult to read for others.
 If you want to make your website accessible to all users, you should choose a common font that a majority of web users find readable.

 Furthermore, to enhance legibility and avoid confusion, websites should use as few fonts as possible.
 No matter which font you choose, make sure your font has distinguishable ascenders and descenders, a d/b or p/q combination which isn’t an exact mirror image, and easily differentiable Uppercase I, lowercase l, and 1.
 Also, kerning between r and n is important to avoid reading words like “tarn” as “tam”.